uberpilots/code-spectrum/README.md

-The Discord profile is lying in Naramo Nuclear Plant The bot speaks of the image you need to find, Be Hasty Be quick once found respond FOUND YOU to the discord user for more steps
+The Discord profile is lying in Naramo Nuclear Plant Type CODESPECTRUM and bot speaks of the image you need to find, Be Hasty Be quick once found respond FOUND YOU to the discord user for more steps